-Aims that were unsuccessful in a resubmission may be submitted in a new grant application in a subsequent cycle, using the standard template (i.e., no response to reviewer comments).
+Aims that were unsuccessful in a previous resubmission may be submitted in a new grant application, using the standard template (i.e., no response to reviewer comments).
 A new LOI is required and previous acceptance of similar Aims does not guarantee approval for invitation as a FGA.